AllanChain/sane-break/README.md

 ## FAQ

+### How to start Sane Break on startup?

+- Linux: Whatever way you like
+- macOS: Open "System Preferences" and search for "Login Items".
+Click "+" and add Sane Break to login items
+- Windows: Use <kbd>Win</kbd> + <kbd>R</kbd> and type `shell:startup`.
+Put `sane-break.exe` or its shortcut there

 ### What if I really want to skip break?

 Generally, you can quit the app via tray icon right away after the break starts.